go-cc/cc2py/README.md

 - The latest binary executables are available under
 https://bintray.com/suntong/bin/cc2py#files/cc2py
 as the result of the Continuous-Integration process.
 - I.e., they are built right from the source code during every git commit automatically by [travis-ci](https://travis-ci.org/), thus are always the latest.
 - Pick & choose the binary executable that suits your OS and its architecture.
 E.g., for Linux, it would most probably be the `cc2py-linux-amd64` file.
 If your OS and its architecture is not available in the download list, please let me know and I'll add it.

-- You may want to rename it to a shorter name, e.g., `cc2py`, instead after downloading it.
+- You may want to rename it to a shorter name instead, e.g., `cc2py`, after downloading it.
 To do the downloading and renaming programatically, use the plain-downloading url
 https://dl.bintray.com/suntong/bin/cc2py.